pedromsantos/ts-kata/src/18_Katacombs/README.md

 ## Your job

-Implement the Game Application starting from the provided Use Case interfaces.
+Implement the game using both Domain Driven Design and Hexagonal architecture.
+Start from the use cases, we will not be implementing the transport layer for this project.
+Use a in-memory database implementation.

 ## The game